 Welcome!
-I am Eveline Chao, a freelance writer and editor based in Brooklyn.
+I’m Eveline Chao, a freelance writer and editor based in Brooklyn.
 My writing has appeared in RollingStone.com, Fast Company, the Daily Beast, Foreign Policy, and the Sydney Morning Herald, among others.
-My radio pieces have appeared on the BBC’s “Business Daily.”
-I’ve written about working with a Chinese censor, NYC’s roast duck bureaucracy, and crystal meth in China.
-From 2014-2015, I was an Open City Fellow covering Manhattan Chinatown for the Asian American Writers’ Workshop.
+My radio pieces regularly appear on the BBC’s “Business Daily.”
+I’ve written about working with a Chinese censor, NYC’s roast duck bureaucracy, and China’s parallel Internet.
+Oh, and one time I interviewed Sting.
+From 2014-2015, I was an Open City Fellow with the Asian American Writers’ Workshop.
+In my free time, I collect oral histories from Manhattan Chinatown.

-I previously spent four years in the editorial department of Bulfinch Press, where I became an avid fan of the serial comma.
-I then moved to Beijing for five years, where I managed an English-language business magazine and wrote a filthy book about Chinese slang called NIUBI! – The Real Chinese You Were Never Taught in School (Plume 2009).
-NIUBI! has the dubious honor of being one of the most pirated books in China.
-Eventually, the Beijing pollution got the better of me and I relocated back to New York, where I now rejoice in the (sort of) clean air.
+I previously lived in Beijing for five years, where I managed an English-language business magazine and wrote a filthy book about Chinese slang called NIUBI! – The Real Chinese You Were Never Taught in School (Plume 2009).
+For several years, NIUBI! had the dubious honor of being one of the most pirated books in China.

-I also spend way too much time online, and not coincidentally, moonlight as a social media manager.
+I also spend way too much time online.
 If you’d like to join me in my addiction, you can:

 - Follow me on Twitter @EvelineChao